thelionkinga/finalCapstone/README.md

 1. Clone the repository to your local machine:

 git clone https://github.com/thelionkinga/finalCapstone
+2. Navigate to the project directory: cd finalCapstone

-2. Ensure Python is installed on your system.
+3. Ensure Python is installed on your system.
-3. Open the project folder in your preferred IDE or text editor.
+4. Open the project folder in your preferred IDE or text editor.

 ## Usage